Job Description Summary : We invite you to join a team of highly skilled emergency medical experts and providers!

 • Perform other duties as assigned.

-• Minimum 3 years of EMS field experience.
+• Minimum 2 years of Paramedic experience.

-• High School Diploma or Equivalent (GED).
+• High School Diploma or equivalent (GED).

 • Some advanced education preferred.